sharadchaturveda/akasa_b-bwireframe/DOCUMENTATION_AUDIT.md

 2. **Outdated Component Documentation**
    - Documentation for deprecated components or utilities should be removed or marked with // REVIEW:
-   - References to removed features (like the chef page) should be removed

 3. **Redundant Inline Comments**
    - Comments that simply restate what the code does without adding context